morrownr/USB-WiFi/The_Short_List.md

 The Short List - Superstar USB WiFi Adapters for Linux

 Note: This list is subject to change as new information becomes available.
-If you have an adapter that you think should be on this list but is not or you see an adapter that you think should not be on the list but is, please use Issues to let me know.
+Your input is welcome.
+Please use Issues to let me know what you think.

 -----